MicroFocus/ColorYourData/generators/node/README.md

 Data generator using Node.js (JavaScript)

+This directory contains a basic generator and example subfolders along with specific generator config files and corresponding Visio files

 ## Installing
 Install [Nodejs](https://nodejs.org).

-Download the repository, cd into the node subdirectory of this repo (generators/node) and run
+Download the repository into a fresh work space, cd into the node subdirectory of this repo (generators/node) and run
 <pre>
 npm install
 </pre>

-This directory contains a basic generator and example subfolders along with specific generator config files and corresponding Visio files
+Make sure to set your proxy (http_proxy, https_proxy and no_proxy) according to your environment.

 ## Basic data generator